NRCan/CanFlood/tests2/CONTRIBUTING.md

 At the end of each test, a validation against some datafile (previous test result) should be performed to ensure program behaviour/performance has not changed.

 ## Calling tests
-The batch script `./tests2/pytest_all.bat` is provided to conveniently run all of the "tests2" tests.
+The batch script `./tests2/pytest_all.bat` is provided to conveniently run all of the "tests2" tests from environment scripts in `./env`.
 This requires a properly configured development environment as explained in `./CONTRIBUTING.md`